Detect Anomalies in Industrial Machinery Using Three-Axis Vibration Data

 Visualize Model Behavior and Error on Validation Data

-% Extract data Before maintenance XTestBefore = helperExtractLabeledData(featureTest, "Before"); % Predict output before maintenance and calculate error yHatBefore = minibatchpredict(net, XTestBefore, 'UniformOutput', false); errorBefore = helperCalculateError(XTestBefore, yHatBefore); % Extract data after maintenance XTestAfter = helperExtractLabeledData(featureTest, "After"); % Predict output after maintenance and calculate error yHatAfter = minibatchpredict(net, XTestAfter, 'UniformOutput', false); errorAfter = helperCalculateError(XTestAfter, yHatAfter); helperVisualizeError(errorBefore, errorAfter);
+% Extract data before maintenance XTestBefore = helperExtractLabeledData(featureTest, "Before"); % Predict output before maintenance and calculate error yHatBefore = minibatchpredict(net, XTestBefore, 'UniformOutput', true); errorBefore = helperCalculateError(XTestBefore, yHatBefore); % Extract data after maintenance XTestAfter = helperExtractLabeledData(featureTest, "After"); % Predict output after maintenance and calculate error yHatAfter = minibatchpredict(net, XTestAfter, 'UniformOutput', true); errorAfter = helperCalculateError(XTestAfter, yHatAfter); helperVisualizeError(errorBefore, errorAfter);

 Identify Anomalies